Package 'didec'

 VarClustPartition performs a hierarchical variable clustering based on the directed dependence coefficient (didec) and provides a partition of the set of variables.

-If dist.method =="PD" or dist.method =="MPD", the clustering is performed using didec either as a directed ("PD") or as a symmetric ("MPD") dependence coefficient.
-If dist.method =="kendall" or dist.method =="footrule", clustering is performed using either multivariate Kendall's tau ("kendall") or multivariate Spearman's footrule ("footrule").
+If dist.method =="PD" (perfect dependence) or dist.method =="MPD" (mutual perfect dependence) the clustering is performed using didec either as a directed ("PD") or as a symmetric ("MPD") dependence coefficient.
+If dist.method =="kendall" or dist.method =="footrule", clustering is performed using either multivariate Kendall's tau ("kendall") or multivariate Spearman's footrule ("footrule"). "kendall" uses the function cor.fk which is provided in the R package pcaPP to calculate bivariate Kendall's tau.

 Instead of using one of the above-mentioned four multivariate measures for the clustering, the option linkage == TRUE enables the use of bivariate linkage methods, including complete linkage (link.method == "complete"), average linkage (link.method == "average") and single linkage (link.method == "single").
 Note that the multivariate distance methods are computationally demanding because higher-dimensional dependencies are included in the calculation, in contrast to linkage methods which only incorporate pairwise dependencies.

 A pre-selected number of clusters num.cluster can be realized with the option part.method == "selected".
 Otherwise (part.method == "optimal"), the number of clusters is determined by maximizing the intra-cluster similarity (similarity within the same cluster) and minimizing the inter-cluster similarity (similarity among the clusters).
-Two optimality criteria are available:
+Two optimality criteria (Fuchs & Wang 2024) are available:

 "Adiam&Msplit": Adiam measures the intra-cluster similarity and Msplit measures the inter-cluster similarity.